It's NC State's very own ice cream — and it's the coolest. Developed in our lab, made on campus, loved by all.

 of ice cream made weekly

-Our flavors are dreamed up and tested (over and over) in our lab.
-The ice cream we make on campus comes from milk right across the field.
+Our treats are dreamed up and tested (over and over) in our lab, and our dairy products are made from milk right across the field.
 You can’t get it any fresher.

 Which Howling Cow Flavor Are You?